CODING PLANTS

 Earth Ocean

-A composition by Paul D. Miller aka DJ Spooky
+-> PLAY Sound Composition by Paul D. Miller aka DJ Spooky

 Every forest is a symphony.
 Polyphony.
 Polyrhythm.
 Ultra dense canopies of sound.
 The acoustic call and response of every species in the ecosystem creates a complex acoustic architecture that fosters a dense and hyper layered phenomena that follows the totality of the way we think of any forest.
 The complex sound systems that animate forests are an incredibly rich tapestry.
 But what happens when we look at the way sound and plants act underwater?
 What happens when we look at the interplay of biophonic architecture as a kind of pattern recognition based on acoustic phenomena?